tehwave/peterchrjoergensen.dk/README.md

 ### Deployment

-Pull the latest changes from the `master` branch, and use Composer to install packages.
+Pull the latest changes from the `master` branch.

 ```
 git pull origin master
-composer install --no-interaction --prefer-dist --optimize-autoloader
 ```

+Composer is not currently available on my hosting service, so I include the `vendor` directory.

 ### HTTPS